trifectatechfoundation/trifectatech-website/content/initiatives/workplans/codegen.md

 - Create a coordinated plan
 - Get commitment of team members, contributers and backers
-- Secure funding for execution
+- Secure funding
 - Execute the plan
 - Be faster than C ⚡

 Timeline estimate: Oct 2025 - Dec 2026
 Effort estimate: 2 person-years